 Military Support

-San Diego Humane Society is sensitive to the needs and pressures of our service men and women and their family members - especially furry ones.
+San Diego Humane Society is sensitive to the needs and pressures of our servicemembers and their families— especially furry ones.

-We thank you for your service and hope that you find this information useful.
+We thank you for your service and hope you find this information useful.

 Special Discounts